buqeye/LearningFromData/LectureNotes/content/Machine_learning/lecture_22.md

 * ML encompasses a broad array of techniques, many of which do not require a Bayesian approach, or they may even have a philosophy largely counter to the Bayes way of doing things.
     * But there are clearly places where Bayesian methods are useful.
-    * We will tough upon two examples:
+    * We will touch upon two examples:
         1. Bayesian Optimization
         2. Bayesian Neural Networks
     * Given time limitations, these will necessarily only be teasers for a more complete treatment.